What is LLP?: Everything You Need to Know

 The main difference between an LLP and a traditional business partnership is legal liability.
 In a normal partnership, all partners hold the exact same amount of liability regardless of negligence.
 LLP removes this responsibly from non-offending partners, and it also prevents each partner from losing more than the amount agreed upon in the original documents.
 These stipulations also apply outside of the partnership and include issues not related to the business.

 One of the most common reasons that entrepreneurs choose an LLP is because of the reduced liability of each partner.
 Only the individual responsible for the issue is held liable if a lawsuit is brought about.
 This includes things like unpaid debts and harm caused as result of negligence.
 When this occurs, the non-responsible partner(s) can avoid repercussions of the lawsuit.

 If you have questions or concerns regarding what is LLP, you can post your legal need on UpCounsel’s marketplace.
 Only the top 5 percent of lawyers are accepted to UpCounsel’s site.
-The average amount of legal experience of UpCounsel members is 14 years, which includes working with top companies like Google, Stripe, and Twilio.
+The average amount of legal experience of UpCounsel members is 14 years, which includes working with top companies like Google, Menlo Ventures, and Airbnb.